dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## 4. Approach and Goal

 This project aims to secure the Ingress in a K3s cluster using different Ingress Cntrollers namely Traefik, HaProxy, Nginx and to study their differences in use-cases.
 Further, it also tests various certificates like self-signed, wildcard and default certificates and analyse automatic certificate rotation.

+- to gain insights in the described functionalities, first some research questions shall be conducted. the goal is to answer them in the course of the project

 ## Literatures: